 - Best with adult supervision

-Boys love putting together the starfighter and then pretending the mini figures are flying it.
+Boys love putting together the cave and then pretending with the mini figures in it.
 This is a great Lego kit at a fantastic price!

 - Excellent quality